benibela/xidel/readme.txt

      This is more useful for html (think of @class = 'foobar'), but can be disabled by passing collation urls to the string functions.

-     Everything is weakly typed, e.g 'false' = false() is true, and 1+"2" is 3.
+     It is mostly weakly typed, e.g 'false' = false() is true, and 1+"2" is 3.

      Unknown namespace prefixes are resolved with the namespace bindings of the input data.